Azure/azure-sdk-for-c/sdk/samples/iot/hub/windows/how_to_iot_hub_samples_windows.md

     Save the certificate Fingerprint above (in this example, "53748606517027078B5FE00E7A0D2A31F9AF4C31").
     It will be used to create the logical device on your Azure IoT Hub.

-    > For Windows, follow the instruction in the output of the script and download the Baltimore PEM CA from https://www.digicert.com/digicert-root-certificates.htm into the same place mentioned by the script output.
+    > Follow the instruction in the output of the script and download the Baltimore PEM CA from https://www.digicert.com/digicert-root-certificates.htm into the same place mentioned by the script output.

     You should have it saved as shown bellow: